Domino Park

 Domino Park is a 5 acre public park in the Williamsburg neighborhood of Brooklyn, New York City.
 It spans a quarter mile along the East River near the Williamsburg Bridge, at the Domino Sugar Refinery site.
 Along the five-block riverside walk, various salvaged factory equipment is displayed, including four syrup collection tanks, that pay tribute to the history of the Domino Sugar Refinery.

-The park was designed by James Corner Field Operations, which also designed the High Line, over the course of six years.
+James Corner Field Operations, which also designed the High Line, took six years to design Domino Park.
 Opened to the public in 2018, it is owned and operated by Two Trees Management, which spent roughly $50 million to construct it.

 Attractions

 The park features a children's playground, dog run, volleyball court, bocce court, and a playing field.
 The volleyball court is partially meant to pay homage to the historical Latino population of Williamsburg, with whom the sport is popular.
-In a move to shift the burden of upkeep to the private sector, a small restaurant will be opened, offering tacos made of locally raised beef, along with cocktails.
+In a move to shift the burden of upkeep to the private sector, a small restaurant was also planned for the park.